Bertolt Brecht: Theory and practice of theatre

 Brecht was also influenced by Chinese theatre, and used its aesthetic as an argument for Verfremdungseffekt.
 Brecht believed, "Traditional Chinese acting also knows the alienation [sic] effect, and applies it most subtly.
 The [Chinese] performer portrays incidents of utmost passion, but without his delivery becoming heated."
 Brecht attended a Chinese opera performance and was introduced to the famous Chinese opera performer Mei Lanfang in 1935.
 However, Brecht was sure to distinguish between Epic and Chinese theatre.
 He recognized that the Chinese style was not a "transportable piece of technique", and that epic theatre sought to historicize and address social and political issues.

 Brecht used his poetry to criticize European culture, including Nazis, and the German bourgeoisie.
 Brecht's poetry is marked by the effects of the First and Second World Wars.

-Throughout his theatric production, poems are incorporated into this plays with music.
+Throughout his theatric production, poems are incorporated into his plays with music.
 In 1951, Brecht issued a recantation of his apparent suppression of poetry in his plays with a note titled On Poetry and Virtuosity.
 He writes:

 We shall not need to speak of a play's poetry ... something that seemed relatively unimportant in the immediate past.
 It seemed not only unimportant, but misleading, and the reason was not that the poetic element had been sufficiently developed and observed, but that reality had been tampered with in its name ... we had to speak of a truth as distinct from poetry ... we have given up examining works of art from their poetic or artistic aspect, and got satisfaction from theatrical works that have no sort of poetic appeal ...
 Such works and performances may have some effect, but it can hardly be a profound one, not even politically.
 For it is a peculiarity of the theatrical medium that it communicates awarenesses and impulses in the form of pleasure: the depth of the pleasure and the impulse will correspond to the depth of the pleasure.

-Brecht's most influential poetry is featured in his Manual of Piety (Devotions), establishing him as a noted poet.